nocobase/nocobase/docs/en-US/api/database/index.md

 ### `hasCollection()`

-Check whether if a specified data table has been defined.
+Check whether a specified data table is defined.

 **Signature**